blazej25/measurements-app/Bugs.md

 ## To Do

+- [ ] manually investigate correctness of all screens (gas analyzer check screen)
-- [ ] GasAnalyzerCheckSCreen: the equipment should be loaded from the eqipment base (low priority feature)
+- [ ] GasAnalyzerCheckSCreen: the equipment should be loaded from the eqipment base (low priority feature) (Extra Feature)
-- [ ] Add csv support for HomeScreen
-- [ ] Add csv support for GasAnalyzerCheckScreen
 - [ ] Fix json internal storage file loading for the gas screen
 - [ ] Add default file name suggestions when exporting measurements.